Mapping Out Your RH Test

 Tough spots?
 Not for the Rapid RH®

 The Rapid RH® makes it easy to test the tough spots for concrete slab moisture problems.
 Concrete takes longer to dry beneath concrete-poured columns and above ground level (grade) foundations.
 This is why ASTM F2170 also recommends that assessors test MC within three feet of each of the foundation’s exterior walls.
 Consider testing concrete cracks and joints, too, to be sure the slab has fully reached the specified RH level.
 With appropriate coverage in testing placement, you provide the building schedule with the best possible plan for success.

 Put Time on Your Side

 The Rapid RH® probes equilibrate (reach RH% balance) so quickly that readings are possible within one hour.
-Compliance with F2170 still requires 72 hours for full equilibration, but the time advantage with the Rapid RH® allows contractors to make business and schedule-critical assessments and decisions in a matter of moments instead of days.
+Compliance with F2170 requires 24 hours for full equilibration, but the time advantage with the Rapid RH® allows contractors to make business and schedule-critical assessments and decisions in a matter of moments instead of days.
 Both in installation and in taking repeatable readings, the Rapid RH® puts time on your side.